wp-plugins/woocommerce-xml-csv-product-import/readme.txt

 WooCommerce CSV imports?
 WooCommerce XML imports?
 They are EASY with WP All Import.

-Here's why you should use the WooCommerce add-on for WP All Import?
+Here's why you should use the WooCommerce add-on for WP All Import:

  - Supports files in any format and structure.
 There are no requirements that the data in your file be organized in a certain way.
 WooCommerce CSV imports are easy, no matter the structure of your file.
 WooCommerce XML imports are flexible and work with any XML file.
  - Supports files of practically unlimited size by automatically splitting them into chunks.
 Import 200Mb+ product catalogs with ease, even on shared hosting.